Mysore Commission: Dissolution

 In 1881, Chamaraja Wadiyar X attained the age of majority, making him eligible to take over as the ruler of the kingdom.
-Consequently, Marquess George Robinson, the governor-general of India at the time, enforced the now famous Rendition of Mysore Act of 1881, inducting the prince as King.
-With this, the Mysore Commission was dissolved and the kingdom would return to the Wadiyars—for one last time, until it would be merged into the Republic of India in 1950.
+Consequently, the presiding Governor-General George Robinson devised an instrument of rendition, inducting the prince as King.
+With this, the Commission was dissolved and the kingdom would return to the Wadiyars—for one last time, until it would be ceded into the Republic of India in 1950.

-With this, the Mysore Commission was dissolved, a Mysore Resident represented British India at Mysore Palace, and a separate Chief Commissionership was formed for Coorg.
+With this, the Commission was dissolved, a Mysore Resident represented British India at Mysore Palace, and a separate Chief Commissionership was formed for Coorg.